znsio/specmatic-documentation/documentation/stubbing_database.md

 ---

 ## Introduction to Database Stubbing
-Database is an organized collection of structured information, or data, typically stored electronically in a computer system, so that it can be easily accessed and managed.

-This documentation describes how to stub out Database using JUnit 5
+This documentation describes how to stub out Database using JUnit 5.

 ### Pre-requisite Setup
-Add Below-mentioned dependencies in pom.xml .Use the latest version of the dependencies.
+Add Below-mentioned dependencies in `pom.xml`.Use the latest version of the dependencies.

 ```
 <dependency>